 - In Europe, the mortgage payment arrears have been declining over the last couple of years.
-The Netherlands has the lowest level of arrears in Europe since 2014 - There is a trend of declining public auctions since 2012 that continued during 2021.
-This decline shows both an improvement of payment behaviour, and a sign that banks supervise home-owners who have fallen in arrears more closely - As shown in the graph below, the Netherlands continues to perform well in terms of forced sales and the level of payment arrears compared to other European countries.
+The Netherlands ranks amongst the countries with the lowest levels of arrears in Europe since 2014 - There is a trend of declining public auctions since 2012 that continues into the year 2022.
+This decline shows both an improvement of payment behavior, and a sign that banks supervise home-owners who have fallen in arrears more closely - As shown in the graph below, the Netherlands continues to perform well in terms of forced sales and the level of payment arrears compared to other European countries.
 Historically the Netherlands show low and stable proportions of payment arrears